 - Grab your phone or camera and make sure you have enough space to record a video.
-Alternatively, you can download an inventory app, like this one from the Insurance Information Institute or one off this list from the balance.
+Alternatively, you can download an inventory app, like one of the ones we've included in our list of the best home inventory apps.

 - Go through your home room by room, documenting your personal property in each room.
 Don’t forget to go through items in closets, drawers and the items in your garage, basement and attic.

 - If you have the information available, record each item’s value at the time of purchase, as well as copies of any receipts or serial numbers, if possible.

 - Once you’ve finished your inventory, save it in a secure location outside your home, like an account in the Cloud.
 Saving it somewhere secure and away from your home will ensure that it does not get lost or damaged if something happens to your home.